JuliaImages/ImageDistances.jl/README.md

 ## Usage

-`ImageDistances.jl` is shipped together with `Images.jl`, but you can still use it as a standlone package.
+`ImageDistances.jl` is shipped together with `Images.jl`, but you can still use it as a standalone package.

 ```julia
 # both line includes this package